Which Heads Matter for Reasoning? RL-Guided KV Cache Compression: Methodology

 \subsection{RL for Reasoning Head Identification}

 Reasoning LLMs are often post-trained using reinforcement learning with verifiable reward (RLVR) \citep{deepseek-ai2025deepseekr1incentivizing, team2025kimik15a}, which enhances reasoning capabilities by evaluating generated samples based solely on final answer correctness.
 During this RL training process, reasoning behaviors are naturally exhibited in the sampled CoT sequences, while reward signals directly reflect reasoning quality.
-These two characteristics make RLVR ideal for \emph{reasoning heads} identification.
+These two characteristics make RLVR ideal for reasoning-critical heads identification.

 In concrete, we optimize the gating adapters $\boldsymbol{\alpha}$ using Group Relative Policy Optimization (GRPO) \citep{shao2024deepseekmathpushing} on mathematical reasoning problems with two key modifications.
-First, to maximize the discriminative power of reward signals for \emph{reasoning head} identification, we remove the KL penalty that conventionally limits reward signal strength to prevent over-optimization.
-Second, we apply L1 regularization \citep{tibshirani1996regression} to the adapters by incorporating the scaled L1 penalty term $\beta \|\boldsymbol{\alpha}\|_1 / (L \times H)$into the objective function to encourage adapter sparsity.
-The reward signal preserves high $\alpha_{i,j}$ values for \emph{reasoning heads} requiring full KV cache access, while the L1 penalty drives $\alpha_{i,j}$ toward $0$ for compressible heads.
+First, to maximize the discriminative power of reward signals for \emph{reasoning head} identification, we remove the KL penalty that conventionally limits reward signal strength to prevent over-optimization, as \shortname\ freezes all LLM parameters and only optimizes the gating adapters.
+Second, we apply L1 regularization \citep{tibshirani1996regression} to the adapters by incorporating the scaled L1 penalty term $\beta= \|\boldsymbol{\alpha}\|_1 / (L \times H)$into the objective function to encourage adapter sparsity.
+The reward signal preserves high $\alpha_{i,j}$ values for reasoning-critical heads requiring full KV cache access, while the L1 penalty drives $\alpha_{i,j}$ toward $0$ for compressible heads.

 The overall objective is defined to maximize:

 where $q$ is the input query, $\{o_i\}_{i=1}^G$ are sampled outputs, $A_i$ is the normalized advantage, computed using a group of rewards $\{r_1, r_2, \cdots, r_G\}$ tailored to outputs: